affinidi/affinidi-cli/README.md

 ### **affinidi config**

-Use this command to configure the format of the output.
-Supported options are: `plaintext` and `json`.
+Use this command to configure various settings for cli.

 USAGE